NAEP Doctoral Student Internship Program

 Click below to read more about each internship topic area:

-The NAEP psychometric and statistical methods research team applies advanced psychometric and statistical methods to investigate a wide range of methodological and substantive issues related to measurement in large-scale assessments.
+The NAEP psychometric and statistical methods research team applies advanced psychometric and statistical methods to investigate a wide range of methodological and substantive issues related to psychometrics and measurement in large-scale assessments.

-Selected psychometrics and statistical methods projects from prior interns include:
+Selected psychometric and statistical methods projects from prior interns include:

 • Improving proficiency estimation through marginal maximum likelihood latent regression for NAEP data